Sec-ant/prettier-plugin-embed/README.md

 Formatting embedded SQL code requires [`prettier-plugin-sql`](https://github.com/un-ts/prettier/tree/master/packages/sql#readme) to be loaded as well.
 And [options](https://github.com/un-ts/prettier/tree/master/packages/sql#parser-options) supported by `prettier-plugin-sql` can therefore be used to further control the formatting behavior.

 Note that `prettier-plugin-sql` supports many different SQL dialects, and there's a one-to-one correspondence between the dialects and the identifiers.
-To support custom identifiers for a specific dialect, put the identifiers after that specific dialect in the identifier list in option `embeddedSqlIdentifiers`.
+To support custom identifiers for a specific dialect, put the identifiers after that specific dialect in the identifier list in option `embeddedSqlIdentifiers`, or use [`embeddedOverrides`](#embeddedoverrides).

 #### TS